lbgraham/hrext09-my-cruddy-app/README.md

 ## Outstanding Tasks :calendar:

-### **Note:** At this point I have 3 main (perhaps lofty) goals I would like to accomplish before Friday.
-However, I spent quite a bit of time working on this over the weekend and have quite a few things to take care of during the week that may limit the time I can put in to it.

 #### Immediate goals

 - [ ] Integrate a python tensorflow Shakespeare based text generator that uses RNN with eager execution.
 This algorithm produces Shakespeare-like poetry and produces some interesting pieces of text that I believe would be a funny addition to the application